stanfordnlp/stanza/README.md

 ## Requirements

-### versions
-The versions listed below reflect what the code has been tested with.
-It is possible older versions can be used in some cases.

-### GPU
-The provided models require a GPU

 * bash 4.3.48 (the scripts for training and evaluating CoNLL 2018 models use new features in bash)

 * python 3.6.5